qutech/qupulse/doc/source/concepts/branching.rst

 Future Work
 ^^^^^^^^^^^
-Currently, there is no detailed concept on hardware abstraction and thus no meaningful representation of triggers and no hardware driver implementation that configures any device.
+Currently, the implemented hardware support does not support any triggers or conditional branching.
 This is still an open task.

-It is quite common for hardware to allow triggers that are represented not only a boolean signal but, e.g., any 8-bit signal, thus enabling more than two branching options.
+It is possible for hardware to allow triggers that are represented not only a boolean signal but, e.g., any 8-bit signal, thus enabling more than two branching options.
 While this could still be represented by the current classes by nesting :class:`.BranchPulseTemplate` objects and configuring triggers appropriately, the implementation of a template class which acts like a C-style switch statement might be a worthwhile consideration.